gruntwork-io/terragrunt/docs/_docs/02_features/catalog.md

 ## Scaffolding Flags

-The following `catalog` flags control behavior of the underlying `scaffold` command when the `S` key is pressed in the catalog:
+The following `catalog` flags control behavior of the underlying `scaffold` command when the `S` key is pressed in a catalog entry:

 - `--no-include-root` - Do not include the root configuration file in any generated `terragrunt.hcl` during scaffolding.
 - `--root-file-name` - The name of the root configuration file to include in any generated `terragrunt.hcl` during scaffolding.
+This value also controls the name of the root configuration file to search for when trying to determine Catalog urls.